What It Actually Costs to Send USDT on TRON in 2026

 What "burning TRX" actually means

-To find the current burn cost for your specific situation, use the calculator rather than relying on numbers that may already be stale.
+To find the current burn cost for your specific situation, check the pricing page rather than relying on numbers that may already be stale.
 The burn path is simple, but it's almost never the cheapest option for anyone sending USDT more than a handful of times per month.

 Stake 2.0 and what changed for resource delegation

-Before Stake 2.0 (activated in late 2022 via TIP-467), staking TRX gave you Energy that was locked to your own account.
-You couldn't flexibly delegate it or undelegate without a 3-day wait on the full balance.
-Stake 2.0 introduced a more granular model: you stake TRX into a resource pool, then delegate that resource to any address you choose, and you can adjust delegations without unstaking.
+Before Stake 2.0 (live on mainnet since April 2023 via TIP-467), staking TRX gave you energy that was locked to your own account.
+Flexible delegation and reassignment weren't part of the model, and unfreezing meant a full 14-day wait on the staked balance.
+Stake 2.0 introduced a more granular system: you stake TRX into a resource pool, then delegate that resource to any address you choose, and you can adjust delegations without unstaking the underlying TRX.

 This architectural change is what makes third-party energy rental possible at scale.
-A provider stakes a large TRX position, then delegates chunks of Energy to paying users for a defined window.
+A provider stakes a large TRX position, then delegates chunks of energy to paying users for a defined window.
 The delegation shows up on-chain as a resource assignment against the target address.
-When you receive delegated Energy, your account's available Energy increases, and the VM draws from that balance first before falling back to TRX burning.
+When you receive delegated energy, your account's available energy increases, and the VM draws from that balance first before falling back to your own stake, then to TRX burning.

 The cost breakdown: burn vs. rental

 The 1-hour rental is the default choice for anyone sending a single transfer.
-You pay for 65,000 Energy, the delegation hits your account within seconds, you send the USDT, and the Energy is consumed.
-If you're batching multiple transfers in a short window, renting for 1 day at 8.19 TRX gives you the same 65,000 Energy but you can use it once.
-If you need to cover more transfers, you'd either rent multiple units or move to a longer duration with a higher allocation.
+You pay for 65,000 energy, the delegation hits your account within seconds, you send the USDT, and the energy is consumed.
+For repeated transfers in a tight window, pick the shortest duration that comfortably covers your activity, then rent again when you need more.
+Longer durations exist for cases where you'd rather lock in pricing for a month than place orders repeatedly.

 Bandwidth edge cases worth knowing